 Among respondents, 31% of women indicated they planned to add or expand delivery service or partner with an online service such as GrubHub or Seamless, versus 23% of male owners.
 Forty-five percent of women said they were more likely than men to add clean, organic or specialty foods to their menu in the short term, while 38% of men said so.

 Restaurant meal kits are part of this activity.
 Mark Wasilefsky, head of the restaurant franchise financing group at TD Bank says he has noticed more large franchisors experimenting in this area.
 One driver is the demand by younger customers.

 ‘Food at home is the biggest challenge to the restaurant industry.’ -Mark Wasilefsky, head of the restaurant franchise financing group at TD Bank

 “Millennials are all about experience,” says Wasilefsky.
 “They are looking for this.
 They are also looking for convenience.”
 Here are some other opportunities to diversity your revenue:

 As palates have changed and broadened, people are eating many different flavors and cuisines.
 One of the appeals to these subscriptions is that people get introduced to new flavors and learn how to cook with them.
-Can your restaurant offer an event or cooking class that teaches a new technique?
-What about a class explaining spices or herbs used frequently in your restaurant?
+Can your restaurant offer an event or cooking class that teaches a new technique guests can use to create their restaurant meal kit?
+What about a class explaining spices or herbs used frequently in your dishes?

 Take-out options are a great way to earn more revenue, without needing to add tables or front of house staff.
 Think about teaming up with a delivery service in your town so you can also offer delivery options.
 What’s easier than having food boxes delivered straight to your house?
 Having food already cooked delivered to your house!